-The CCXG (formerly called the Annex I Expert Group) is a group of government delegates and experts from OECD and other industrialised countries.
+The CCXG is a group of government delegates and experts from OECD and other industrialised countries.
 Its aim is to promote dialogue on and enhance understanding of technical issues in the international climate change negotiations.
-Four new reports are now available on 2015 Agreement in Mobilising Climate Finance; Energy Sector Transformation...
+A new report is now available on Overview of Intended Nationally-Determined Contributions.

 Limiting climate change to 2°C requires a major shift in investment patterns towards low-carbon, climate resilient options.
 Documents to the OECD Green Investment Bank Workshop held in May at the OECD are now available online.

 Cost-benefit analyses and other quantitative appraisals are used in many countries to support decision-making in public policy, including investment projects in sectors such as transport and energy.
 This paper discusses the range of approaches which can be employed to value changes in carbon emissions in policy appraisalsand presents some case studies and a survey of current practice in OECD countries.

 The Research Collaborative conducts and co-ordinates work to develop and assess methods for estimating private finance mobilised by developed countries for climate action in developing countries.
 Its latest publication highlights options that could be implemented and outlines longer-term action points towards systematic and comparable data and methods.
 Sections on researchers's group and on-going activities are updated.

 OECD work on adaptation to climate change focus on two main areas: (1) adpatation policies and economics and (2) Adaptation and development co-operation.
 The latest report "Climate Change Risks and Adaptation" proposes an iterative process for managing the risks from climate change, gives an overview of costs and benefits of adaptation at the national and regional scale and discusses adaptation finance in OECD countries.